Kaleidosium/md/README.md

 # md

-A collection of my written essays.
+A collection of my written essays. all posts are under CC BY-SA 4.0 unless stated otherwise.